Three’s not always a crowd

 Relationships, positive thinking and flow.

-The simplicity behind these three things gave me pause.
+The simplicity behind these three things made me think.

-What I wonder is how connected they are.
+I wonder how connected these three statements are.
 For instance, can you have good relationships without positive thoughts?
-Let’s reflect on this first part.

-If you’re out with a close friend and they make a judgment comment about you, do you go home feeling hurt, judged or resentful?
+If you’re out with a close friend and they make a ‘judgy’ comment about you, do you go home feeling hurt, judged or resentful?
 Or do you reflect on their comment, and determine, honestly, whether there’s truth behind it?
-Do you then express gratitude for having someone in your life who’ll actually call you out on your bs?
+Do you then express gratitude for having someone in your life who will actually call you out?
 Let’s be honest, not many of us do the latter.
-It’s hard and takes a lot of patience and self-reflection.
-But imagine if every time a judgment comment did come your way, you threw gratitude and self-reflection into the pot instead of defensiveness or hurt?
+It’s hard and takes authenticity and self-reflection.
+But imagine if every time a ‘judgy’ comment did come your way, you threw gratitude and self-reflection back instead of defensiveness or hurt?
 Would this type of positive thinking change the dynamic of your relationships?
 If so, positive thinking and good relationships should actually go hand in hand.

 It's all connected.
 Positive thinking, relationships and a state of flow.
-The article wasn't wrong in saying these three factors contribute to ultimate happiness.
-What the article missed, however, was to state that our most euphoric states can be found when we allow all three factors to be interconnected.
+It seems to be that our most euphoric states can be found when we allow all three factors to be interconnected.
 So breathe.
 Be positive. and let it all flow.